-Fair value estimates are made at specific points in time, based on relevant market information and information about the financial instrument.
+Fair values are estimated at specific points in time, based on relevant market information and information about the financial instrument.
 These estimates do not reflect any premium or discount that could result from offering for sale at one time the Company's entire holdings of a particular financial instrument.
-Fair value estimates for financial instruments are generally determined using discounted cash flow models and assumptions that are based on judgments regarding current and future economic conditions and the risk characteristics of the investments.
-Although fair value estimates are calculated using assumptions that management believes are appropriate, changes in assumptions could significantly affect the estimates and such estimates should be used with care.
+Fair values are based on quoted market prices when available and appropriate.
+Otherwise fair values for financial instruments are generally determined using discounted cash flow models and assumptions that are based on judgments regarding current and future economic conditions and the risk characteristics of the investments.
+Although fair values are calculated using assumptions that management believes are appropriate, changes in assumptions could significantly affect the estimates and such estimates should be used with care.

-Fair value estimates are determined for existing on- and off-balance sheet financial instruments without attempting to estimate the value of anticipated future business and the value of assets and certain liabilities that are not considered financial instruments.
-Accordingly, the aggregate fair value estimates presented do not represent the underlying value of the Company.
-In addition, tax ramifications related to the realization of unrealized gains and losses can have a significant effect on fair value estimates and have not been considered in any of the estimates.
+Fair values are determined for existing on- and off-balance sheet financial instruments without attempting to estimate the value of anticipated future business and the value of assets and certain liabilities that are not considered financial instruments.
+Accordingly, the aggregate fair value presented does not represent the underlying value of the Company.
+In addition, tax ramifications related to the realization of unrealized gains and losses can have a significant effect on fair values and have not been considered in any of the estimates.